Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Introduction

 \subsection{Our work}

-In this paper, we construct an extension for permutation functions $f:\mathcal{P}_n\to \mathbb R$, where $\mathcal{P}_n$ denotes the set of $n\times n$ permutation matrices (w.l.o.g.\ permutations are viewed as matrices), to the Birkhoff polytope $\mathcal D_n$, which is the set of doubly stochastic matrices.
-A doubly stochastic matrix (also called a bistochastic matrix) is a square matrix of nonnegative real numbers with rows and columns that sum to 1.
-The Birkhoff polytope is natural to extend to, as this space is the convex hull of permutation matrices \cite{Birkhoff}.
-Note that $\mathcal{P}_n \subset \mathcal{D}_n$.
+In this paper we develop techniques that solve combinatorial optimization problems over permutations.
+Formally, let $\mathcal{P}_n$ denote the set of $n\times n$ permutation matrices (w.l.o.g.\ permutations are viewed as matrices).
+For a given real-value objective function $f:\mathcal{P}_n\to \mathbb R$ the goal is find

+Searching over the discrete space of permutation matrices is computationally prohibitive.
+It therefore is appealing to turn our focus to a continuous space, such as the convex hull of permutation matrices $\mathcal D_n.$ This space, known as the Birkhoff polytope, is the set of matrices that are doubly stochastic, i.e., have non-negative entries and rows and columns summing to one.
+The seminal result of Birkhoff \cite{Birkhoff} states that any matrix in the Birkhoff polytope can be decomposed into a convex combination of permutation matrices.
+This provides a probabilistic interpretation: any matrix $A$ in the Birkhoff polytope arises as a distribution $\nu(A)$ over permutation matrices $A = \mathbb E_{P \sim \nu(A)}P$.
+We can define our Birkhoff extension as $F(A) = \mathbb{E}_{P\sim\nu(A)}[f(P)]$ and solve

-The Birkhoff decomposition of doubly stochastic matrices (also referred to as Birkhoff von-Neumann or BvN decomposition) \cite{Birkhoff,vonNeumann1953}, shows that any matrix $A \in \mathcal D_n$ can be decomposed as $A = \sum_{k = 1}^{O(n^2)}\alpha_kP_k$ where $P_k \in \mathcal P_n$, $\sum_k \alpha_k = 1$, and $\alpha > 0$.
-We then define our extension as $F(A) = \sum_{k = 1}^{O(n^2)}\alpha_kf(P_k)$.
-The challenge that arises in defining an extension in this way is that Birkhoff decomposition is not unique and the resulting extension may not be continuous and differentiable.
-Indeed, previous techniques for performing Birkhoff decomposition \cite{Birkhoff,Dufoss2016} are not continuous.
+The challenge is that a Birkhoff decomposition (the distribution $\nu(A)$) is not unique and the resulting extension may not be continuous and differentiable.
+Indeed, previous techniques for performing Birkhoff decomposition \cite{Birkhoff, Dufoss2016} are not continuous.

-Our first theoretical contribution is a Birkhoff decomposition that is continuous and almost everywhere (a.e.) differentiable (Thm. \ref{alg:cont birkhoff}), which gives rise to an extension that is also continuous and a.e.\ differentiable (Property \ref{prop:continuity}).
-Continuity is achieved by utilizing an arbitrary but fixed total order of permutations $\{P_\ell\}_{\ell = 1}^{n!}$ and decomposing according to this order.
-More importantly, such a \textit{Birkhoff decomposition / extension} can be efficiently computed\footnote{While the classical Birkhoff decomposition can be computed in polynomial time, a priori, it is not clear how to compute such a decomposition induced by a given total order.} (Property \ref{prop: computation}) if the total ordering of permutations is induced by a so-called \textit{score matrix} $S$ which we introduce.
+\textbf{A differentiable Birkhoff extension.} Our first theoretical contribution is a Birkhoff decomposition that is continuous and almost everywhere (a.e.) differentiable (Thm. \ref{thm:cont Birkhoff}), which gives rise to an extension that is also continuous and a.e.\ differentiable (Property \ref{prop:continuity}).
+Continuity is achieved by utilizing an arbitrary but fixed total order of permutations and decomposing according to this order.
+However, computing the extension with respect to an arbitrary ordering of permutations is intractable.
+To solve this, we introduce a score matrix $S$, order permutations by their inner product with $S$, and show that the resulting continuous and differentiable \textit{Birkhoff decomposition / extension} can be efficiently computed (Property \ref{prop: computation}).